 Semidwarf ganja landraces and Sativas

 Here’s an image of a field of ganja being destroyed in Tripura state in Northeast India in December, 2014.
-The farmers have used a compact ganja landrace which they’ve clipped and planted like tea bushes – tea being a common crop in Northeast India.
+The farmers have used a compact, semidwarf ganja landrace which they’ve clipped and planted like tea bushes – tea being a common crop in Northeast India.

-Compact semidwarf plants such as this are not what most cannabis aficionados associate with the tropics.
-The landraces of the tropics – classic ‘Sativas’ such as Thai types – are typically understood to be not just narrow-leafleted but tall – e.g., 2 to 4 metres.
+Compact semidwarf strains such as this are not what most cannabis aficionados associate with the tropics.
+The landraces of the tropics – informally, classic ‘Sativas’ such as Thai types – are typically understood to be not just narrow-leafleted but tall – e.g., 2 to 4 metres.

 But compact and narrow-leafleted landraces are also cultivated for ganja production in the Terai region of Nepal, between the Himalaya mountains and the plains of northern India.